HR and the importance of Diversity & Inclusion

-There are no easy answers to these questions, but in our upcoming session, we’ll tackle these issues from a different perspective, human behaviour.
+There are no easy answers to these questions, but in our seminar for The Surrey & Sussex HR Forum, Mitesh Sheth MBE (Chief Investment Officer for Multi-Asset, Newton Investment Management) tackled these issues from a different perspective: human behaviour.

 My expertise is in the art and science of decision-making.
 I help boards, committees and teams understand how human nature can skew our perspectives and choices and what we can do about it.
 As someone with a strong interest in D&I, I’ve also been involved in several initiatives over the years.
 This has been both in the context of thinking about the evidence base and how things can work operationally.